If you ever wanted to short or long Bitcoin using leverage, you had probably heard about BitMEX.

-The biggest advantage of margin trading is that we can actually leverage a position without the need to hold the required bitcoin or crypto assets.
+The biggest advantage of margin trading is that one can leverage a position without holding the associated bitcoin or crypto assets.
 In the crypto world, it is not recommended to hold a large amount of bitcoins on an exchange.
-Better to hold them only on cold storage.
+Better to place them in cold storage.

-Another advantage is that the exchange allows us to make short trades, it means profit when Bitcoin goes down.
+Another advantage is that the exchange allows one to make short trades, generating profit when Bitcoin’s price goes down.

-As you can see on the right side we see the last transactions made, in the middle we have the graph, and the left pane is actually the interesting one, here we open our positions.
+On the right side, we see the last transactions made.
+In the middle, we have our chart.
+The left pane is actually the interesting one; that’s where we open our positions.

-Limit Price = The price we set in order to open the position.
+Limit Price = The price we set in order to open a position.

-Cost = the total price of the position.
+Cost = The total price of our position.

 Order Value = The total value of the position (if the leverage is set to 1, then it’s equal to the cost minus fees).

-Before opening the position, we will define the leverage.
-If this is your first trade I would recommend leaving it on 1, that is, with no leverage at all.
+Before opening a position, we will define the leverage.
+If this is your first trade, I would recommend leaving it on 1 – that is, with no leverage at all.

-Leverage means position cost divides by the same ratio.
-For example, if we set the leverage to be times 5, then we expect the cost of the position to be reduced by the same ratio – divided by 5.
-Which means it will be reduced by five times.
+Leverage means the position cost divided by the same ratio.
+For example, if we set the leverage to x5, then we’d expect the cost of the position to be reduced by the same ratio – divided by 5.
+That means it will be reduced by five.
 This basically allows us to trade on bitcoins we borrow from the exchange.
-Keep in mind - the higher the leverage will be, the more we will have to borrow from BitMex and therefore the fees will increase.
+Keep in mind that the higher the leverage, the more we will have to borrow from BitMEX, and therefore the greater our fees.

 Another thing you need to know about is the liquidation price.
-This is the price value at which Bitmex will close the position, or liquidate it.
-Bitmex can’t afford to lose, and in order not to lose the money we borrowed for the position, the position will automatically close once we lose the amount of bitcoins that belongs to us.
+This is the value at which BitMEX will close or liquidate the position.
+BitMEX can’t afford to lose, and in order to not lose the money we borrowed for the position, the position will automatically close once we lose the amount of bitcoins that belongs to us.

-We will set the buying price to be higher than the market price because we want the position to open immediately (means buy from the sellers) or lower than the market price if we want to join the buy wall and wait for a seller.
+We will set our buying price to be higher than the market price if we want the position to open immediately (buy from the sellers), or lower than the market price if we want to join the buy wall and wait for a seller.

-We need to confirm the position in the popping screen - notice we can see when Bitmex is estimated to liquidate the position.
+We’ll need to confirm our position on the pop-up screen.
+Notice that we can see when BitMEX is estimated to liquidate the position.

-Now we see our position: we have here the entry price, Unrealized PNL is the estimated profit and it’s calculated according to this Mark Price, we also see the real Liquidation Price.
-In case we close part of the position, we will see the gain or loss on the Realized PNL tab.
+Now we can see our position: the entry price, the unrealized PNL (the estimated profit, calculated according to the mark price) and the real liquidation price.
+If we close part of the position, we will see the gain or loss on the Realized PNL tab.

-The first is by setting a SELL command: suppose we want the position to close at price of 4200$, so we will create an inverse command to our original position with the same quantity.
+The first is by setting a Sell command: if we want the position to close at $4,200, we will create an inverse command to our original position with the same quantity.

-Or if we want to close the position immediately – there is this red button here - Market.
+Or if we want to close the position immediately, we’ll press the red Market button.
 The order will be released to the market and will close at the best available price.
-On Bitmex there are more advanced options such as stop-limit.
+BitMEX has more advanced options such as stop-limit orders.

-CLICK HERE for Bitmex advanced features tutorial like stop loss, market, cross, futures and more.
+CLICK HERE for a tutorial on BitMEX’s advanced features like stop losses, market orders, cross margin, futures and more.